 With the assistance of an external consultant, the Nominating and Governance Committee identified Mr. Thomas L. Bené as a potential director candidate.
-Following a robust consideration process summarized below and recommendation by the Nominating and Governance Committee, the Board increased its size to 10 members and elected Mr. Bené to serve as a member of our Board, effective March Thomas L. Thomas L. Bené and elected Mr. Bené to serve as a member of our Board, effective March Thomas L. Thomas L. Bené and elected Mr. Bené to serve as a member of our Board, effective March Thomas L. Bené to the MD&C Committee also recommended, and the Board approved, appointment of Mr. Bené to the MD&C Committee.
+Following a robust consideration process summarized below and recommendation by the Nominating and Governance Committee, the Board increased its size to 10 members and elected Mr. Bené to serve as a member of our Board, effective March 1, 2024.
+The Nominating and Governance Committee also recommended, and the Board approved, appointment of Mr. Bené to the MD&C Committee.
 Mr. Bené is a nominee for re-election at the Annual Meeting.